Kore (sculpture): Divinities theory

 The "divinities" theory suggests that the korai represent goddesses, nymphs, and other types of female deities.
 This theory could only be true for some of the statues.
 The problem historians have with this theory is that not all of the statues share similar characteristics.
 If they represented a specific deity, then each kore would share traits to identify them as that particular individual.
 This became evident about the korai found at the Acropolis in Athens.
-Not all of the korai could be identified as Athena, the patron goddess, because of how unique each statue looks.
-No two korai look the same in appearance.
-They each have individual characteristics.
+Not all of the korai could be identified as Athena, the patron goddess, because of their unique characteristics.
 According to Henri Lechat, in order for all of the korai to be goddesses, they would all be different female deities.
 That would be more divine beings than Greeks had in their pantheon.
 However, some of the korai are divine figures, such as the Nikandre Kore as a statue of Artemis.

 Agalmata theory

 The agalmata theory proposes that many korai are generic maidens who represent the Archaic ideal of female beauty.
 Those maidens could be the priestesses, the donor of the statue, or young girls who served the goddess.
 The agalmata theory accepts that some, but not all of the korai might be goddesses or other female divinities.
 Art historian Jeffery M. Hurwit suggests that the generic maidens were symbols for ideal beauty that embellished the sanctuaries and pleased the deities.
-Their presence is mainly meant to be a delightful gift for spectators to gaze upon.
-That was their identity above anything else.
-Korai were meant to bring delight and pleasure.
-The main idea for the patrons was that if the korai were pleasurable to look at, then it would also please the deity as well.
+Their presence is meant to be a delightful gift for spectators to gaze upon.
+The main idea for the patrons was that if the korai were pleasurable to look at, then it would please the deity as well.